4 Ways to Stretch Your Start-up Budget!

 If your heart is set on an upscale location, ask building managers or receptionists which businesses might be open to sharing.
 If there’s no on-site person to ask, go door-to-door and ask tenants if they might be interested in sharing.
 Write a letter or create a professional-looking flyer explaining your service and your need.
 Maybe there’s a building bulletin board where you can post a request for shared office space.
 Many businesses have unused space that is expensive to maintain, so they may welcome an opportunity to reduce their costs by sharing.

 Also consider a home office, if this is something that could work for you, your practice, your home, your clients and your family.
 This could be an interim arrangement until you have enough income for a separate office.
-I have used a home office at times in my career and was able to build a solid client base in the home setting.
+I have used a home office at times in my career and built a solid client base in the home setting.

 Tip #3.
 Get Clients Before an Expensive Website!